How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 This Philips 1000 Alpha series (we actually don’t know what it’s called, but DDL111LAGBB/97 is a bit unwieldy) is a push-pull lock, which is basically a mortise lock without handles – opting for a push-pull action instead:

-And so is our Homesmart.sg Aqara D100 Smart Door Lock
+And so is our Homesmart.sg Aqara D100 Smart Door Lock and D200i locks.

-Aqara D100 Zigbee Smart Door Lock
+Aqara D100 Smart Door Lock Singapore

 Your best bet would be to follow whatever you already have – this means if you already have a mortise lock, then you should just pick a digital mortise lock, or a push-pull lock.
 Some condos are fitted with deadbolts – in this case you may be well-served by replacing your deadbolt.